isomerpages/enterprisesg-switch/_programmes/Networking Zone.md

 description: ""
 ---
 #### **Networking Zone**
-Take part at SWITCH 2023's Networking Zone, where connections are made, knowledge is shared, and innovation flourishes.

 Visit the networking zone at the SWITCH Trade Floor at Sands Expo & Convention Centre, Level 5 to connect and forge valuable connections that could shape the future of your business.